-Want to visit an Old West Bar?
-Old West saloons are a part of American history.
+They’re part of American history.
 In any new settlement the saloon was where you relaxed and saw friends.
 It was a release after working hard all day.

 Try an Old West Bar in Tombstone AZ

-Silver Strike Winery Tasting - Just want to mention this, as Southern Arizona is becoming a top wine-growing area.
-Try a tasting - their wines are developed with unique methods.
-On the North side of Allen St., between Third & Fourth.
+- Silver Strike Winery Tasting – Southern Arizona is becoming a top wine-growing/winery area.
+Try a tasting – they develop wines with unique natural methods.
+And they’re pretty good.
+I know if you suffer from migraines or allergies – they’re definitely the best option for wine drinkers.
+North side of Allen, between 3rd & 4th.

 Other Old West Bars

 Throughout America you can find Historic Bars.
 Buildings renovated over the years.
 Some changed a little, some changed a lot.
 Famous old-time lawmen, some outlaws and lots of rowdy cowboys had a drink or two (probably more!) at these places.
 And – visit them today!!

 In other bars you reminisce about the Old West.
 They have Wild West style.
 You look around and feel like you’re in an Old West Saloon!
 You feel like you’ve gone back in time!!